-The snorkeling was always good but usually, we saw no turtles, sometimes we might see one, but for the most part, it was a rare occurrence and probably not worth the money.
+The Maui snorkeling was always good but usually, we saw no turtles, sometimes we might see one, but for the most part, it was a rare occurrence and probably not worth the money.

 My husband had an ongoing joke, “Let’s go visit Turtle Town, population 1”

 How I Found the Secret Turtle Town in Maui

 Luckily for me, my turtle prayers have been answered and turtle town Maui came to me, but not just one or two turtles, many many turtles.
 The best part is, no snorkeling, no scuba diving, not a long drive to hana to the black sand beach, heck not even swimming is necessary and you can capture amazing videos as I did just by walking in the water.